 How Much Light Does a Dawn Simulator Put Out?

 Dawn simulators tend to work with just 100-300 lux of light, surprisingly little.
 The key to this system is the changing color cast and timing of the light simulation, as opposed to the overall brightness of the sun.
-The way the color temperature changes mimics the sun, and this progression is what seems to work so well for light therapy.
+The way the color temperature changes mimics the sun, and this progression is what seems to work so well for light therapy for SAD treatments.

 How Do Dawn Simulators Work?